It’s Oscar time. What better way to celebrate the 2008 Academy Awards than by having a q&a about the best actress Oscar winner … of 1931?

 That same year, Dressler played leads in two films that would unexpectedly catapult her to superstardom: the highly popular quickie Caught Short, opposite comedienne Polly Moran (above, with Charles Morton and Anita Page), and the sentimental mother(ly) love drama Min and Bill, squabbling with boyfriend Wallace Beery while resorting to whatever means necessary – even murder – to protect waif Dorothy Jordan.
 Needless to say, Dressler’s unlikely heroine must pay for it at the end.
 That mix of broad humor, unabashed sentiment, and out-of-control mugging became MGM’s most profitable hit of the year.

 Following her Oscar win for Min and Bill, Dressler was kept busy at the studio.
-She starred in more broad comedies – Politics, Reducing, Prosperity, all three with Polly Moran, and Tugboat Annie, once again opposite Wallace Beery; the sudsy drama Emma, for which she received another Academy Award nomination; the David O. Selznick-produced all-star comedy-drama Dinner at 8, in which she was top billed; and The Late Christopher Bean, a dramatic comedy co-starring Lionel Barrymore.
+She starred in more broad comedies – Politics, Reducing, Prosperity, all three with Polly Moran, and Tugboat Annie, once again opposite Wallace Beery; the sudsy drama Emma, for which she received another Academy Award nomination; the David O. Selznick-produced all-star comedy-drama Dinner at Eight, in which she was top billed; and The Late Christopher Bean, a dramatic comedy co-starring Lionel Barrymore.

 And then it all came to an abrupt end.
 Dressler died of cancer in 1934, at the age of 65.

-With the exception of the well-received Dinner at 8, Dressler's vehicles were major box office hits (especially in the United States), but were not considered high-class entertainment. (“It is regrettable that Miss Dressler and Mr. Beery should have been cast for the first time together in this far from pleasant film,” read Mordaunt Hall's Min and Bill review in the New York Times.)
+With the exception of the well-received Dinner at Eight, Dressler’s vehicles were major box office hits (especially in the United States), but were not considered high-class entertainment. (“It is regrettable that Miss Dressler and Mr. Beery should have been cast for the first time together in this far from pleasant film,” read Mordaunt Hall’s Min and Bill review in the New York Times.)
 That may explain the dearth of critical appraisal of her career and performances.
 Also, I should add that although audiences loved Dressler, more than a few critics found her acting style much too mannered.

 Indeed, Marie Dressler could never be accused of being a subtle actress.
-That said, at her best – Let Us Be Gay (right, with Norma Shearer), The Girl Said No, Dinner at 8, the last scene in Min and Bill – she remains as effective as ever.
+That said, at her best – Let Us Be Gay (right, with Norma Shearer), The Girl Said No, Dinner at Eight, the last scene in Min and Bill – she remains as effective as ever.